Franz-V/Fundamentals-of-Power-Electronics-Notes/README.md

 ## Fundamentals of Power Electronics — Personal Study Notes
-## 个人学习笔记

-- Personal notes and reflections on *Fundamentals of Power Electronics* (3rd Edition) by R. W. Erickson and D. Maksimović.
+Personal notes and reflections on *Fundamentals of Power Electronics* (3rd Edition) by R. W. Erickson and D. Maksimović.

 ---